valice12/Acceloka-MiniProject/README.md

 <h1> ALL ID SHOWED IN HERE JUST DUMMY AND NOT AN ACTUAL ID FROM REAL LIFE PERSON</h1>

+<h2> Please Look at appsettings.json and appsettings.Default.json to Configure your database first </h2>
 <h2> Nuget Packages </h2>

 <h3> Project </h3>